Seattle Medical Malpractice Compensation and Settlements

-If you were injured by a negligent doctor, you should talk with a lawyer about how to hold that medical provider and possibly their employer responsible.
+If you were injured by a negligent doctor, you should talk with a lawyer about how to hold that medical provider – and, possibly, their employer – responsible.
 You might have the right to file a Washington medical malpractice claim.
-While pursuing a legal claim can’t fix what’s been done, it can provide you compensation for your expenses and pain and suffering.
+While pursuing a legal claim can’t fix what’s been done, it can provide you with compensation for your expenses and pain and suffering.

-Matt Menzer from Menzer Law Firm has three decades of experience bringing medical negligence claims in Washington and Hawaii.
-He has a keen insight into the damages you can be awarded in a medical malpractice case and the factors that might increase or lower your recovery.
+Matt Menzer from Menzer Law, has three decades of experience bringing medical negligence claims in Washington and Hawaii.
+He has a keen insight into the damages that you can be awarded in a medical malpractice case and the factors that might increase or lower your recovery.

-To learn more about potential compensation from medical malpractice claims, call Menzer Law Firm at (206) 903-1818, chat with an online representative or use the contact form to request a free initial consultation.
+To learn more about potential compensation from medical malpractice claims, call us at 206.903.1818 to chat with an online representative, or use the contact form to request a free initial consultation.

 Economic Damages